-By supporting these features, standards, and options, Speedster7t FPGA allows for easy integration and compatibility with existing systems and devices with GPIO.
+By supporting these features, standards, and options, Speedster7t FPGAs allow for easy integration and compatibility with existing systems and devices with GPIO.

 A GPIO reference design is available from How do I Download Demonstration and Reference Designs for Speedster7t and Speedcore Devices?
 The GPIO reference design is a helpful resource for those looking to implement GPIO interfaces in their designs.
-It provides a tested and verified starting point for implementing GPIO features.
+The design provides a tested and verified starting point for implementing GPIO features.